sakshi0100/ML-Intern/README.md

 # ML-Intern
-Projects on Machine learning/Data Analysis using Python
+This repository consists of my projects on Machine learning/Data Analysis using Python